Abhi939/EMS/README.md

 -

 ## Usage
-The end users has a flexible user design, where they can register and login to the website.
+The end users experiences a flexible user design, where they can register and login to the website.
 The EMS shows the latest job posts in the portal, where users can apply for it.